Which Is The Best Triathlon Watch for 2021 | Other Multisports too

 Best Multisport Watch – for the Future

 2018/2019 was the time to invest for the future, not now in 2021.
 Wait.
-If you want a future-proof watch with leading-edge tech then we WILL see more as 2021 winds to a close, almost certainly from Garmin and Apple.
+If you want a future-proof watch with leading-edge tech then we WILL see more as 2021 winds to a close and 2022 kicks off, almost certainly from Garmin.

-The Best Triathlon Watch for the Future is the ‘Wait and see in Sep-Oct2021’
+The Best Triathlon Watch for the Future is the ‘Wait and see in 2022’

 Best Triathlon Watch – with Music